Jean de Thévenot

-Jean de Thévenot (16 June 1633 – 28 November 1667) was a French traveller in the East, who wrote extensively about his journeys.
+Jean de Thévenot (16 June 1633 – 28 November 1667) was a French traveller in Asia, who wrote extensively about his journeys.
 He was also a linguist, natural scientist and botanist.

 Education

 He was born in Paris and received his education in the Collège de Navarre.
 He was a nephew of Melchisédech Thévenot, with whom he is often confused.

-Early European travels (1652-1655)
+Early European travels (1652–1655)

 Thévenot conceived a desire to travel from reading other travel writing, and his wealth allowed him to fulfill this desire.
 Leaving France in 1652, he first visited England, the Netherlands, Germany and Italy.
 At Rome he fell in with D'Herbelot, who invited him to be his companion in a projected voyage to the Levant.
 D'Herbelot was detained by private affairs, but Thévenot sailed from Rome in May 1655, and, after vainly waiting five months at Malta, took passage for Constantinople alone.

-First travels to the Near and Middle East (1655-1663)
+Travels to the Ottoman Empire (1655–1663)

-He remained in Constantinople until the following August, and then proceeded to Smyrna, the Greek islands, and finally to Egypt, landing at Alexandria on New Year's Day, 1657.
+He remained in Istanbul until the following August, and then proceeded to Smyrna, the Greek islands, and finally to Egypt, landing at Alexandria on New Year's Day, 1657.
 He stayed for a year in Egypt, then visited Sinai, and, upon returning to Cairo, joined the Lent pilgrim caravan to Jerusalem.
 He visited the chief places of pilgrimage in Palestine, and, after being twice taken by corsairs, got back to Damietta by sea, and was again in Cairo in time to view the opening of the canal on the rise of the Nile (14 August 1658).